-This indicator normally comes on when you turn the ignition switch to ON (II) and goes off after the engine starts.
-If it comes on at any other time, there is a problem in the Electric Power Steering system.
+This indicator normally comes on when you turn the ignition switch to the ON (II) position and goes off after the engine starts.
+If it comes on at any other time, there is a problem in the electric power steering system.
 If this happens, stop the vehicle in a safe place, and turn off the engine.
-Reset the system by restarting the engine, and watch the EPS indicator.
-If it does not go off, or comes back on again while driving, take the vehicle to your dealer to have it checked.
+Reset the system by restarting the engine.
+If the indicator does not go off, or comes back on while driving, take the vehicle to your dealer to have it checked.
 With the indicator on, the EPS is turned off, making the vehicle harder to steer.